DogFoodAdvisor is reader supported See how

 When you consider the protein-boosting effect of the peas, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Our Rating of Pure Harmony Dog Food
+Our Rating of Pure Harmony Grain and Grain Free Dog Food

 Pure Harmony contains both grain and grain-free dry dog foods using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

-Has Pure Harmony Dog Food Been Recalled?
+Compare Pure Harmony Dog Food

 A Final Word